 2. Plan a Painting Project Consult, and Ask for Options

 Whether meeting a professional painting contractor online or in-person, look for a professional and polite demeanour.
 This person will likely be spending time around your home, so make sure you have a good rapport.

 When describing your project during the consult, ask to receive more than one option tied to different products (primer, paint, and stain, for example).
 Ask the candidate to explain the differences; not only will it help you make an informed decision, it will help you get a strong sense of the painter’s professional knowledge of his or her craft.

 3. Get Three Quotes

-Not surprisingly, pricing varies depending on whether your job is one room, an entire floor or the full exterior of your home.
-Plan three in-home consults, and get three quotes.
+Not surprisingly, pricing varies depending on whether the job includes one room, an entire floor, the full exterior of your home or a deck.
+Plan three consults, and get quotes for all three.
 Painting estimates are typically free.

 4. Get a Written Contract

 After a side-by-side comparison of the estimates, and choosing the best one for you, request a written contract.
 A written contract is imperative and should include: